canonical/curtin/doc/topics/curthooks.rst

 ---------------------
 Access to the storage configuration that was set up is inside the config and is in the format described in :ref:`storage`.

+..
+TODO: We should guarantee that the presense
+         of storage config v1 in the file OUTPUT_STORAGE_CONFIG.
+         This would mean the user would not have to pull it out of CONFIG.
+We should guarantee its presense and format even in the 'simple' path.

 To apply this storage configuration, the curthooks may need to: